Who was ''Lovely Rita, Meter Maid'?

 Made her look a little like a military man

-The incident occurred when McCartney returned to his Mini Cooper after parking it near the Abbey Road Studio where The Beatles were recording Sergeant Pepper.
-McCartney responded to his notice of a parking fine with good humour, evidently deciding 'it'd be better to lover her', as the song puts it.
-After a brief, friendly exchange they both went on with their days. who he claimed
+The traffic warden handed the Beatle a parking ticket.
+McCartney responded with good humour, evidently deciding 'it'd be better to love her', as the song puts it.
+After a brief, friendly exchange, they both went on with their days.

-A Meta who looked like a Rita standing by a parking metre?
-Sounds like a wisely discarded early draft of the lyric.
+A Meta, who looked like a Rita standing by a parking meter?
+It sounds like a wisely discarded early draft of the lyric.